BKN8T/KN8Tool/README.md

 - `nmap`: Runs Nmap scans after prompting for target and options.
 - `nmap_help`: Displays detailed help for common Nmap commands.
 - `john`: Runs John the Ripper for password cracking after prompting for a password file and options.
+- `sqlmap`: Runs SQLmap to perform SQL injection tests on a web application.
+Prompts the user for the target URL and additional options.
+- `msf`: Runs the Metasploit Framework to find and exploit security vulnerabilities.
+Prompts the user for the target and exploit options.

 ### Dependencies 📦
 - **Nmap:** Used for network scanning; KN8Tool prompts for installation if not found.
 - **John the Ripper:** Used for password cracking; KN8Tool prompts for installation and downloads the RockYou wordlist if needed.
+- **SQLmap:** Used for SQL injection tests.
+If not installed, the user is prompted to install it.
+- **Metasploit Framework (msf):** Used for finding and exploiting security vulnerabilities.
+If not installed, the user is prompted to install it.
 ---